alanszlosek/android-accelerometer-gps/readme.markdown

 2012-07-26

 Preparing to use standard deviation of GPS accuracies as a measure of whether we should stop polling.
 Thinking that if we're under 20 meters of accuracy, and std-dev is around 3, we probably won't get much better and should stop.

+2012-07-27

+Actually, I think standard deviation is overkill.
+Should be able to accomplish the same by keeping the last 5 location fixes, and comparing the maximum and minimum accuracy values.
+If their difference is less than 5 meters, it's unlikely accuracy will greatly improve much more.